 1981 - Gerald Dejong a.k.a Mr EBL introduced Explanation Based Learning (EBL).
 Prior knowledge of the world is provided in training examples.
 The programme analyses the training data, discards irrelevant information and forms a general rule.

 1990's - ML is applied to data mining, adaptive software, web application and learning.
 Machine Learning Algorithms are improved using supervised learning (given input and output variables, use an algorithm to learn the mapping function from the input to the output) and unsupervised learning (only get output data, to model the underlying structure to learn more about the data.)

-1997 - IBM's Deep Blue ML beats Garry Kasparov, Chess Grandmaster (if that's not a reason to get really good at chess for that title, I don't know what is!)
+1997 - IBM's Deep Blue ML beats Garry Kasparov, Chess Grandmaster (if that title is not a reason to get really good at chess, I don't know what is!)

 2000's - After the millennium, Adaptive Programming was brought to the forefront.
 Adaptive programs are capable of recognising patterns and learning from experience.
 They are also capable of abstracting new information from current data.
 This optimizes efficiency and accuracy of processing and output, everything you could want in modern ML.